Go with the leader in allied health training, since 1947, at Carnegie Institute in Michigan.

-These vascular studies provide essential information regarding the blood supply to and from the tissues of the extremities and the vital organs of the body, and the degree and character of any obstruction.
+These vascular studies provide essential information regarding the blood supply to and from the tissues of the brain, extremities and other vital organs of the body and indicates the degree and character of any obstruction.

 Students will be able to demonstrate an understanding of the principles related to diagnostic ultrasound and Doppler testing procedures.
 Emphasis is placed on obtaining standard views of vascular structures and to accurately provide preliminary interpretation of arterial, venous, and carotid artery imaging and blood flow.